 If you can’t create at least 7-10 drawings for your patent application, then you aren’t ready to file yet.
 Thoth clearly thought through the design challenges and not only provided the drawings but also described them in detail in the text.
 You also need to be able to tell the story of your idea through the text, with enough detail so that someone in your field – say, someone that you meet at a conference – could understand the patent application without you explaining it over their shoulder.

 WHAT CAN WE LEARN FROM THE SPACE ELEVATOR?

-Thoth wanted to get a patent for their invention and so they filed fast – their first patent application was filed back in February 21 2007 – more than 8 years before their received their patent.
-They were much further from a prototype then, but didn’t hesitate to file their patent application quickly to beat the competition.
+Thoth wanted to get a patent for their invention and so they filed fast – their first patent application was filed back on February 21, 2007 – more than 8 years before their received their patent.
+They were much further from a prototype then but didn’t hesitate to file their patent application quickly to beat the competition.